AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_cart_conversion_funnels"
->title="Cart Conversion Funnels template"
+>title="View the number of times people performed key checkout events, such as adding items to their cart, viewing their cart, removing items from their cart, and checking out."
->abstract="View the number of times people performed key checkout events, such as adding items to their cart, viewing their cart, removing items from their cart, and checking out. <br/>**This can help you** better understand which parts of the checkout process funnel that lead to conversion and which are more prone to cart abandonment.<br/>**Based on what you learn, you might** do any number of things, like reduce friction at certain steps of the checkout process.<br/>This template uses the"
+>abstract="**This can help you** better understand which parts of the checkout process funnel that lead to conversion and which are more prone to cart abandonment.<br/>**Based on what you learn, you might** do any number of things, like reduce friction at certain steps of the checkout process.<br/>This template uses the"

 <!-- markdownlint-enable MD034 -->